Kostas-Panagiotou/multiverse_comics-milestone-project-4/testing.md

 - Google Chrome was the main site used throughout testing but the application was also trialled on Safari, Opera, Firefox, and Microsoft Edge browsers.

-- The website was viewed on a variety of devices including ACER Laptop, Dell Notebook, Ipad, IPhones (Version 5, 6, XR), Nokia, Xiaomi, Huawei P20.
+- The website was viewed on a variety of devices including ACER Laptop, Dell Notebook, Lenovo ThinkPad, Ipad, IPhones (Version 5, 6, XR), Nokia, Xiaomi, Huawei P20.

 - Friends and family members were asked to review the site to point out any bugs, user experience issues, and/or suggestions.

     Feedback action:
-    - Add a number count onto the cart icon so I can easily see how many items are in my cart
+    - Add a number count onto the bag icon so I can easily see how many items are in my bag
     - Ability to autofill address by entering postcode